Anarcroth/dotfiles/useful_commands.md

 # Highlights the lines that are not comments starting with '#'.
 Can be useful for picking out configuration lines while viewing a file.
 less /^[^#]+

+# Count number of lines in a target directory hierarchy
+find . -name '*.js' | xargs wc -l
 ```

 ---